 CuS has a very small solubility constant ($K{sp}=1.27 \times 10^{-36}$) and so is easily formed from the Cu2+ and S2- ions in the aqueous solution and very stability in aqueous environment.
-However, the Cu2+ can be chelated with EDTA, so the release rate of Cu2+ from the chelate compound EDTA-Cu could control the formation rate of the CuS.
-Higher temperature can speeds up this release rate and the film deposition.
+However, Since the Cu2+ can be chelated with EDTA, so the release rate of Cu2+ from the chelate compound EDTA-Cu could control the formation rate of the CuS.
+Higher temperature can speeds up this release rate and so the film deposition.

-Figure 2 shows AFM micrographs of the CuS films deposited with EDTA-2Na/Cu2+ 99 =1.0.
+Figure 2 shows AFM micrographs of the CuS films deposited with EDTA-2Na/Cu2+ 99 100 =1.0.
 The each films were-was composed of uniform particles.
-With increasing 100 101 be rodlike.
-The thickness of the films determined from AFM analysis are shown in 102 103 Fig. 3.
-The thickness increased as increase in deposition time, which can be ascribed 104 105 Moreover, the deposition rate also shows a maximum at the moderate molar ratio of EDTA-2Na/Cu2+=1.0.
-At lower molar ratio of EDTA-2Na/Cu2+=0.5, excessive Cu2+ 106 107 antion cation in the solution led to the formation of CuS particle too fast and 108 undesirably large particles formed.
-Particles with such size have difficulty tightly adhering on the film, which resulted in slower deposition rate of the film.
-At higher 109 molar ratio of EDTA-2Na/Cu2+ =1.5, the release of Cu2+ antion cation from the 110 temperature CBD deposited CuS films with a thickness of ~470 nm taken ~8 h [16]
+With increasing 101 deposition time, the average particle size increased and particle morphology tended to be more rodlike.
+The thickness of the films determined from AFM analysis are shown 102 103 in Fig. 3.
+The thickness increased as increase in deposition time, which can be 104 105 time.
+Moreover, the deposition rate also shows a maximum at the moderate molar ratio of EDTA-2Na/Cu2+=1.0.
+At lower molar ratio of EDTA-2Na/Cu2+=0.5, excessive 106 Cu2+ antion-cation in the solution led to the formation of CuS particle too fast and 107 108 undesirably large particles formed.
+Particles with such size have difficulty of tightly 109 adhering on the film, which resulted in slower deposition rate of the film.
+However, at higher molar ratio of EDTA-2Na/Cu2+ =1.5 the release of Cu2+ antion cation from the 110

-111 EDTA-Cu was slower, and so the deposition rate was lower.
-As a comparison, a room
+EDTA-Cu was slower, and so the deposition rate was als lower.
+As a comparison, a room temperature CBD deposited CuS films with a thickness of ~470 nm taken ~8 h [16].

-113 Figure 4 shows the transmittance spectra of the CuS films fabricated with different 114 EDTA-2Na proportions.
-The transmittance of the films decreases with increasing the 115 deposition time for each EDTA-2Na proportion.
-The films fabricated with EDTA-2Na/Cu2+=1.0 had the greatest decrease in transmittance with deposition time.
-116 117 118 transmittance decreases with deposition time.
-This is consistent with the increases of 119 the film thicknesses as shown in Fig. 3.
-However, the decrease in transmission with 120 the deposition time does not seems to be out of scale with the film thickness.
-This 121 could be mainly attributed to higher transmittance of Cu2S than CuS [20].
-In addition, 122 123 where hv is photon energy and C is a constant. the absorption coefficient (α) can be calculated by equation
+114 Figure 4 shows the transmittance spectra of the CuS films fabricated with different 115 EDTA-2Na proportions.
+The transmittance of the films decreases with increasing the 116 deposition time for each EDTA-2Na proportion.
+The films fabricated with EDTA-2Na/Cu2+=1.0 had the greatest decrease in transmittance with deposition time, 117 118 119 transmittance decreases with deposition time.
+This is consistent with the increases of 120 the film thicknesses as shown in Fig. 3.
+However, the decrease in transmission with 121 122 123 124

-124 CuS is considered as a direct band gap semiconductor, so the relationship between 125 the absorption coefficient (α) near the absorption edge and the optical band gap 126 energy (E_g) for direct band transitions obeys the following formula [21]:
+125 CuS is considered as a direct band gap semiconductor, so the relationship between 126 the absorption coefficient (α) near the absorption edge and the optical band gap 127 energy (E_g) for direct band transitions obeys the following formula [20]: